 In 1993 the Dandy Pig enjoyed a new lease on life after the city recovered it from storage and then erected it at the Dandenong Produce Market.
 This was an acknowledgment of the sign’s social, cultural and historical significance in Greater Dandenong.
 After some minor conservation work, The City of Greater Dandenong unveiled the refurbished sign on 6 December 1995.

-During the $26 million redevelopment of the Dandenong Market, the sign was taken down and placed safely into storage.
-On 30 August 2013, City of Greater Dandenong Mayor Angela Long officially celebrated the reinstallment of the Dandy Pig to its rightful place at the Dandenong Market.
+During the Market's $26 million redevelopment, Council removed the sign and placed it in storage.
+On 30 August 2013, City of Greater Dandenong Mayor Angela Long officially celebrated the reinstallment of the Dandy Pig to its rightful place above Dandenong Market.

 In 2015 Australia Post released a limited edition series honouring Australia's most beloved neon signs.
 This series celebrated three hertitage-listed signs, hence including the Dandy Pig.

 These days local residents as well as visitors to Dandenong love to tip their hat to this age-old icon.